Camino de Santiago

 Participants will be asked to arrive in Madrid (Adolfo Suárez Madrid–Barajas Airport – MAD) anytime BEFORE 12 pm (Time in Madrid, Spain) on the first scheduled day of the trip.
 The participants will meet at the Madrid Airport (MAD) at that time.
 Pilgrims will be given instructions for meeting location.
 Any prior travel arrangements are the responsibility of the participant.

-Participants will arrive back in Madrid at approximately 9am on September 25th.
-Two nights of lodging (September 23rd and 24th) in Santiago de Compostella ARE INCLUDED in the Trip Cost.
-The Experience officially ends at 9am on September 25th at the Madrid (MAD) Airport.
+Two nights of lodging in Santiago de Compostella ARE INCLUDED in the Trip Cost.
+Then participants will arrive back in Madrid at approximately 9am on the last day.
+The Experience officially ends at 9am at the Madrid (MAD) Airport.
 Participants who wish to remain for extra time may do so on their own.
-Please book your return flights to the USA no earlier than a 12:00 (noon) departure on Sep.
-25th.

 Please wait until we have confirmed your spot in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other missionaries to travel together.
 We will be coordinating for pilgrims to travel together from Denver if that is where you wish to depart from.

 The cost of your pilgrimage with us includes trip insurance.
-This insurance covers things like trip cancellation/interruption, emergency medical & evacuation, delays, lost luggage, etc…
+This insurance covers things like trip cancellation/interruption (under certain conditions), emergency medical care & evacuation, travel delays, lost luggage, etc. Travel Insurance only covers the advertised costs and services.
+If you are purchasing your flights separately (on-your-own) your flight will not be covered by the Trip Travel Insurance, and another policy must be purchased separately.

 Health & Safety Information